manuelzander/ra-scraper/README.md

 ## Example output

-Every run of `make` produces an updated (not appended) `results.json` file with data for all specified artists.
+Every run of `make` produces an updated (not appended) `results.jsonl` file with data for all specified artists.

-An example `results.json` for only one artist ([Ben Böhmer](https://www.residentadvisor.net/dj/benbohmer)) looks like this:
+An example `results.jsonl` for only one artist ([Ben Böhmer](https://www.residentadvisor.net/dj/benbohmer)) looks like this:

 ```
 {"artist": "benbohmer", "date": "Tue, 31 Dec 2019", "title": "Every End Is A New Beginning - NYE", "link": "https://www.residentadvisor.net/events/1354509", "venue": "Watergate", "city": "Berlin"}